nuvibit/nuvibit.com/content/english/solutions/account-baseline/_index.md

   left_side:
   - title : "Infrastructure as Code"
     icon : "fa-file-code"
-    content : "At the heart of our Foundation Blueprint are [Terraform](https://www.terraform.io/intro/index.html 'Introduction to Terraform') modules, which dramatically simplify the management of the entire Cloud Foundation."
+    content : "Based on [Terraform modules](https://developer.hashicorp.com/terraform/tutorials/modules/module 'Terraform Modules Overview'), which dramatically simplifies the management."

   - title : "Scalability"
     icon : "fa-chart-line"
-    content : "Our Foundation is designed with scalability in mind and can grow with your workloads."
+    content : "Manage hundreds of AWS accounts across multiple regions while keeping operational overhead minimal."

   - title : "Well Architected"
     icon : "fa-drafting-compass"
-    content : "Our reference architectures are based on experience, best practices and the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected 'AWS Well-Architected')."
+    content : "Our Account Baseline is based on practical experience, best practices and the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected 'AWS Well-Architected')."

   # feature at the right of the image
   right_side:
-  - title : "Tailored to the needs" icon : "fa-cut" content : "A great Foundation is just as unique as the customer himself and that's why we adjust our Blueprint exactly to your needs."
+  - title : "Tailored to your needs" icon : "fa-cut" content : "The Account Baseline is supposed to be as unique as the customer himself and that's why we strongly embrace customization."

-  - title : "Transition of the organization" icon : "fa-building" content : "We put a lot of focus on the organizational structures and cloud strategy to maximize opportunities for success."
+  - title : "GitOps by design"
+    icon : "fa-code-branch"
+    content : "A new Account Baseline version can be tested and reviewed during pull request.
+The risk of critical failures can be significantly reduced by enforcing code review practices."

-  - title : "Workshops & Training"
+  - title : "Self-Service"
     icon : "fa-chalkboard-teacher"
-    content : "Our goal is to enable our customers to successfully adopt and operate our Foundation Blueprint."
+    content : "Implementation into an existing self-service portal can be easily achieved through a simple Git integration."

 excerpt_section: